-One of the ways in which newly engaged couples economize on weddings is by timing the reception carefully.
+One way in which newly engaged couples cut costs is by carefully timing their wedding.
 A Floridian’s dream wedding, for example, probably looks a bit different than a Vermonter’s, if only in terms of timing.
 That means money-savvy couples can find (relative) bargains if they’re willing to be flexible about dates and times.

-How to Choose the Cheapest Time to Get Married
+How to Choose the Cheapest Time of Year to Get Married

 Give careful thought to what you want your day to be like and how much you’re willing to sacrifice to get there.
 If you have a specific place of worship or reception hall in mind and you want to save money, you’re best off choosing times when both are in low demand.
 Empty calendars can translate to bigger savings on venue fees, which can take up a big chunk of your budget.